CasualHaunter/ESP32-Prop-Controller/README.md

 Click OK.

 This will add the ESP32 DEVKIT V1 to your Arduino IDE options.
-Go to Tools > Board > Board Manager
+Go to Tools > Board > Board Manager.

-Search ESP32
+Search ESP32.
-Install esp32 by Espressif Systems
+Install esp32 by Espressif Systems.

 This will install the USB driver to connect the esp32 to windows.